 Note: Do not use this form to request IBM publications.
-If you do, your order will be delayed because publications are not stocked at the address printed on the reverse side.
-Instead, you should direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.
+If you do, your order will be delayed because publications are not

+assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.
 If you have applied any technical newsletters (TNLs) to this book, please list them here:

 Chapter/Section

+Page No

+Comments:

+If you want a reply, please complete the following information.

-Page No.
+Name Phone No. ()

+Company